alexander-koch/golem/Syntax.md

 ### Functions

 Functions are declared using the `func` keyword.
-Then you have to declare the parameters with their type and finally a return type using the 'arrow' notation.
+You declare the parameters with their type and a return type using the 'arrow' notation.
 For code blocks the 'egyptian'-style brackets are used.
 For void functions, you don't have to use the arrow, it is optional.